EighteenZi/rocksdb_wiki/Two-Phase-Commit-Implementation.md

 We must also consider the minimum prep section log referenced by all MemTables and ImmutableMemTables that have not been flushed.

-The minmum of these three values is the earlies log that still contains data not yet flushed to L0.
+The minimum of these three values is the earliest log that still contains data not yet flushed to L0.